 GPS checks done by several expeditions clock the highest point in the pass as being located at 5,582 m (18,314 ft) instead.
 In fact, all you have to do to find out is open up google maps and check for yourself by using the Terrain view.

-The road up is not perfect, but is part paved and although can be rocky in places is generally passable by a reasonable car, surprisingly getting better as you go higher up and hit the plateau at the top.
+The road up is not perfect, but it is part paved, and although it can be rocky in places, it is generally passable in a reasonable car, surprisingly getting better as you go higher up and hit the plateau at the top.

 Unlike other famous northern Indian passes, no special military permit is required.
 However, the Protected Area Permit for foreigners does not include access to Marsimik La so there is no way for anyone who is not an Indian citizen and resident to drive up there.